5 Key Principles to Help You Declutter

 "Yuk!
 I hate this one, but ... it's full of memories!"

 With no clear results right ahead, decluttering becomes a meaningless job and a waste of time.
-We even feel painful just thinking about it.
+We even feel pain just thinking about it.
 This time, we want to share with you five easy principles to help you start the declutter process.

 Start From the Easy Stuff

 The less personal the stuff is, the easier it will be for you to decide whether to keep it or not.
-By decluttering these stuff first, you gain strength and momentum to further reduce.
+By decluttering this stuff first, you gain strength and momentum to further reduce.
 We advise you to start your project from the kitchen or the bathroom.

 Cut the Flow of Stuff Coming In

 Decluttering by replacing the old stuff with the new is a complete waste of time.
-It is advised that you either ignore the sales or adopt one-in-two-out policy — give away two items for one new piece you buy.
+It is advised that you either ignore the sales or adopt a one-in-two-out policy — give away two items for one new piece you buy.

-Remove One Item A Day, Keep the Clutters Away.
+Remove One Item A Day, Keep the Clutters Away

 It is not necessary to finish your decluttering project in a mad frenzy of one whole day.
 We can make it a long project, a way of life.
-Get rid of a item you no longer need every day, and make it a habit.
+Get rid of an item you no longer need every day, and make it a habit.
 If you don't want to do it daily, you can do it weekly, monthly, or bi-monthly.
-Just keep it going on and try increase the frequency.
+Just keep it going on and try to increase the frequency.

 Don't Keep Stuff Out of Guilt or Obligation